StreetCodeAcademy/programming-fundamentals/karel-controlflow/README.md

 # Making Decisions with Karel

+Before we get started, head over to codehs.com/go/0AF7 to enroll in this lesson's class on CodeHS.
+CodeHS is a great platform for teaching Java online, and we've used it to create custom content for this course.

 Now that we understand that programming is nothing more than instructing a computer to execute certain commands, let's try our hand at it.
 In this lesson you'll be working with Karel - you might be wondering who that is.
 Check him out:

 ![Karel]